microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 ![Settings window is shown.
 Enable staging is unchecked, and Bulk Insert is selected.
 The next button is highlighted.](media/lab-exercise-1-task-1-step-13.png)

-> ***Supplementary Info:** In Azure Synpase, you can load data using PolyBase, COPY statement (preview), or bulk insert.
+> ***Supplementary Info:** In Azure Synapse, you can load data using PolyBase, COPY statement (preview), or bulk insert.
 We recommend PolyBase or COPY statement (preview) for better copy performance.
 See [official documentation here](https://docs.microsoft.com/en-us/azure/data-factory/connector-azure-sql-data-warehouse) for more information.*

 14. Observe the summary of your pipeline and select **Next** to execute it.